markope/crossbarwww/website/crossbario/docs/Application-Templates.md

 The 'default' template sets up Crossbar.io with a WebSocket transport and a static Web server.
 Just doing `crossbar init` without any further arguments uses the default template.

-The 'Hello' tempaltes show both RPC and PubSub functionality.
+The 'Hello' templates show both RPC and PubSub functionality.
 A backend offers a simple addition as a procedure to be called, and publishes a counter as a PubSub event.
 A HTML5 frontend, served by Crossbar's integrated Web server, calls the procedure, and subscribes to the counter event.

 The backend is available for the following languages & runtimes: